NordicESMhub/GEO4962/_episodes/05-simulations.md

 ## Experiments

-The goal is to run the experiment of your choice (to choose from the list below) for 14 months, starting on 1st of January until 1st of March the following year.
-For this use the same restart file you used for the test experiment.
+The goal is to run the experiment of your choice (to cherry pick from the list below) for a duration of 14 months, starting on 1st of January until 1st of March the following year.
+For this you will take the same restart file you already used for the test experiment of the previous practicals.

-Each of the 4 experiments is given an experiment name:
+Each of the 4 experiments is given an explicit name:

-1.  **EXPNAME=CO2**:Doubling of CO2 (change CO2 value to 800 ppm > change the name list)
+1.  **EXPNAME = CO2**:Doubling of CO2 (change CO2 value to 800 ppm > change the name list)
-2.  **EXPNAME=sea_ice**: Melt of Arctic sea ice (set sea ice fraction to zero North of 40N > change the input data set)
+2.  **EXPNAME = sea_ice**: Melt of Arctic sea ice (set sea ice fraction to zero North of 40N > change the input data set)
-3.  **EXPNAME=SST**: Super El Nino (add +6 K to tropical Central and East Pacific SST from 5S to 5N, 180W to 85W > change the input data set)
+3.  **EXPNAME = SST**: Super El Nino (add +6 K to tropical Central and East Pacific SST from 5S to 5N, 180W to 85W > change the input data set)
-4.  **EXPNAME=himalaya**: Lowering of Himalaya Mountains and Tibetan Plateau (set surface Geopotential to 0 from 25N to 40N and 70E to 100E > change the input data set)
+4.  **EXPNAME = himalaya**: Lowering of Himalaya Mountains and Tibetan Plateau (set surface Geopotential to 0 from 25N to 40N and 70E to 100E > change the input data set)

-Make sure you define an environment variable EXPNAME, every time you login <font color="red">on Abel</font>:
+Make sure you define an environment variable EXPNAME, **every time** you login <font color="red">on Abel</font>:

-    # define an environment variable for your experiment (CO2, sea_ice, SST, himalaya)
+    # define an environment variable for your experiment (CO2, sea_ice, SST or himalaya)

     export EXPNAME=CO2

 Here is the list of tasks to perform for the experiment of your choice: